 Rape and Sexual Slavery

-Sexual crimes, such as rape and sexual slavery, have long been recognized as crimes against humanity.
-Such crimes are most often carried out against civilians and are often directed towards specific ethnic groups.
-Rape and sexual slavery are not only egregious violations of human dignity, but they also work to humiliate and demoralize certain segments of the population.
+Sexual violations like rape, human trafficking, and sexual slavery have long been recognized as crimes against humanity.
+Such crimes are often carried out against civilians and can be directed against specific ethnic groups.
+In addition to being an egregious violation of human dignity, sexual violence can be a tool used to humiliate and demoralize segments of the population.